Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/core/organization-and-management.md

 As we execute our growth strategy, each business unit will expand with additional specialized roles and increased team sizes to support our scaling operations.

 ### Functional Support Areas
-SkyMirror currently operates with streamlined functional support areas that provide essential services across all business units:
+Skymirror currently operates with streamlined functional support areas that provide essential services across all business units:

 #### Technology Infrastructure
 - **Lead:** IT Manager - Abdulrahim